Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Commuting to work may be deducted at statutory rates.
 Due to the relatively high deductible, in practice it is worth it if you travel at least 33 km to work.
 Commuting is generally combined with the rest of the commuting mentioned in the deductions and only the sum of kilometers is included in the deduction formula.
 When calculating the travel deduction, the following procedure is used:

-2. Multiply the total kilometers by the rate of 1,65 kr for each km.
+- Multiply the total kilometers at the rate of NOK 1,76 for each km.

-3. Subtract your own contribution from the calculated amount: 14 kr (for 400)
+- Subtract your own contribution from the calculated amount: NOK 14 (for 950)

-4. If the calculated deduction was below 0, your deduction is zero, if the calculated deduction was above 83 kr in total with gates and ferries (see below) then the deduction is 000 kr
+- If the calculated deduction was below 0, your deduction is zero, if the calculated deduction was above NOK 83 in total with gates and ferries (see below) then the deduction is NOK 000

 Sample calculation for a person traveling to work and being a pendler.